Frichetten/Frichetten/README.md

 ### "<a href="https://youtu.be/rEq1Z0bjdwc?t=6">Hello there</a>"

-My name is Nick Frichette, I'm a Penetration Tester and Team Lead for a large financial services company.
+My name is Nick Frichette, I'm a Senior Security Researcher.
+Previously, I worked as a Penetration Tester and Team Lead for a large financial services company.
 My primary areas of focus are on AWS, web application, and CI/CD exploitation.
-In addition, I'm the primary maintainer of [Hacking the Cloud](https://hackingthe.cloud/), an encyclopedia of the techniques that offensive security professionals can use against cloud environments.
+In addition, I'm the creator and primary maintainer of [Hacking the Cloud](https://hackingthe.cloud/), an encyclopedia of the techniques that offensive security professionals can use against cloud environments.

 Aside from that, I'm fortunate to be a part of the [AWS Community Builders Program](https://aws.amazon.com/developer/community/community-builders/) and I also support the Tor project through my [Tor nodes](https://metrics.torproject.org/rs.html#search/FriendlyExitNode%20country:us).